FREQUENTLY ASKED QUESTIONS

 All AMFTRB testing was suspended in March, 2020 as the COVID-19 Pandemic began to take hold in the US and the country was directed to stay home in most states.
 As of May 16, 2020, AMFTRB has begun testing again at Prometric Testing Centers (PTC) in states that are beginning to open up again.
 Follow this link to see if your state is allowing Prometric to begin testing for your exam: https://www.prometric.com/site-openings

-Family Solutions Institute began as a post-graduate training program in the Boston area in 1992, actually training new and experienced in MFTs in an integrative clinical model of MFT that matched MFT models with family type and therapist’s Personal Boundary Profile.
-Faculty were all Core-faculty at the Kantor Family Institute, a COAMFTE accredited post-graduate training program, teaching a comprehensive 3 year post-Masters Certification Program while training master’s program students from Northeastern University, Boston University, Boston College, Harvard University, UMASS, Mass.
-School of Professional Psychology and Tufts University graduate programs.
+Family Solutions Institute began as a post-graduate MFT training program in the Boston area in 1992, actually training new and experienced in MFTs in an integrative clinical model of MFT that matched MFT models with family type and therapist’s Personal Boundary Profile.
+FSI faculty were all Core-faculty at the Kantor Family Institute, a COAMFTE accredited post-graduate training program, teaching a comprehensive 3 year post-Masters Certification Program while training master’s and doctoral program students from Northeastern University, Boston University, Boston College, Harvard University, UMASS-Amherst, Boston and Fitchburg, Smith College, Gordon College, Andover-Newton Theological School, Lesley University, Cambridge College, Mass.
+School of Professional Psychology and Tufts University graduate programs, to name a few.

-When the AMFTRB exam was introduced in 1993, we worked with specific feedback from AMFTRB exam creator, Bob Lee, PhD to create a program that blended the FSI training model with the constraints imposed by a multiple choice exam testing systemic thinking.
-FSI faculty created our study materials and online resources through our experience as AAMFT Approved Supervisors and Directors of Family Therapy Training Program who have taught in the field for 35 plus years and continue to train MFTs.
+When the AMFTRB exam was introduced in 1993, we worked with specific guidance from AMFTRB exam creator, Bob Lee, PhD to create a program that blended the FSI training model with the constraints imposed by a multiple choice exam attempting to test for competence in systemic thinking.
+FSI faculty created our study materials and online resources through our experience as AAMFT Approved Supervisors and Directors of Family Therapy Training Programs who have taught in the field for 40 plus years and continue to train MFTs.
 We know how to translate our training to your preparation for this very difficulty exam.

 We know Marriage and Family Therapy and most importantly, we know the AMFTRB Exam.
 FSI faculty practice Marriage and Family Therapy to this day and are current the the field’s evolution, let alone the AMFTRB Exam changes over the years.

 Many of the test prep companies prepare people for multiple licensing exams.
 Family Solutions does not prepare people for social work, psychology, mental health counselor licensing exams.
-We are experts in the AMFTRB exam put all our resources towards helping you with just this exam.
+We are the experts for the AMFTRB exam, putting all our expertise and resources towards helping you with just this exam.
 You get our full attention when you work with Family Solutions Institute!

 Other prep materials claim that a set of flash cards is sufficient to pass the exam, or set of study cards.
 At Family Solutions, we know for fact this is not the case.